 2. Regularly attend alumni events scheduled in their area.

-3. Make a yearly financial contribution to the Foundation.
+3. Make an annual financial contribution to the Foundation.

 4. Promote alumni, school, and Foundation events.